 The Global Syngas Technologies Council (GSTC) mission is to be the central meeting place for the international syngas industry.
 We provide a platform to showcase the cutting edge technologies that move the industry forward as voiced by the industry’s technology providers, as used and evaluated by the industry’s manufacturers, and as supported by the industry’s engineering, construction, and equipment providers.
 We provide attractive settings where industry leaders and decision makers network, do deals and make life-long friendships.
 Finally, we promote the industry to the public by articulating its value and environmental sensitivity and amplifying our member’s news, operational achievements, and accomplishments.

 Bill has been involved with the GSTC and its predecessor organizations since 1983.
-He has had a 38-year career in the process industry including all aspects of the syngas industry.
-He is the President and Chief Operating Officer of KP Engineering.
+He has had a 41-year career in the process industry including all aspects of the syngas industry.
+He is the President and Chief Executive Officer (CEO) of KP Engineering.